aleksk31/practicalEpigenomics/README.md

 cd ..
 ```

-Then, we retrieve peaks at the promoter region in each tissue.
+We retrieve peaks at the promoter region in each tissue.
 ```
 mkdir analyses/peaks.analysis
 cat analyses/bigBed.peaks.ids.txt |\